guraycha03/uni-connect-forum/README.md

 Ryan Joseph De Leon

-•	Integrates the ApexCharts for the total posts, comments, and users
+•	Integrates the ApexCharts for the total posts, comments, and users.

 •	Ensure the chart automatically updates with new data.